Frequently Asked Questions

 It is possible for you to extend your stay in Kamloops in theory, but it is not something that we recommend.
 If you wanted to stay an extra night each traveler would have to pay for another two-day train ticket so that you could board the next train passing through as the Rocky Mountaineer must be booked as a full two-day rail ticket.
 Adding nights in other cities can be done much more easily.
 We customize all of our tours so please contact us directly.

-We are able to organize private airport transfer for all of our guests, but these transfers can run for upwards of CAD $300.
-The easiest and most affordable way to get to your hotel will be via taxi cab.
+We can organize private airport transfers for all of our guests, but these transfers can run for upwards of CAD $300.
+The easiest and most affordable way to get to your hotel will be via a taxi.
+Airport transfers will be automatically included if you upgrade your tour package to include Private Tours and Transfers.

-We can definitely incorporate golf into any our rail tours.
-Some of Canada’s top golf courses are located in the Rockies so why not take a day or two to experience some of these incredible courses?
-A few of our vacation planners have previously worked in the golf industry and would love to help you add a round of golf to your trip.
+We can definitely incorporate golf into any of our rail tours.
+Some of Canada’s top golf courses are located in the Canadian Rockies, so why not take a day or two to experience some of these incredible courses?
+A few of our vacation planners have also previously worked in the golf industry and would love to help you add a round of golf to your trip.
 Please make a note of this when requesting a quote and booking your tour.
+We also offer Canadian Rockies Golf Tours, with passage aboard the Rocky Mountaineer.

 Yes, you are able to bring sports equipment with you on the train but it must be packed similar to if you were travelling by airplane.
 If you were to bring a bike on the train it would have to be disassembled completely and pack in a travel bag.
 Golf clubs would require a travel bag as well.
 VIA Rail charge an additional baggage fee that will vary depending on the trip.
 Rocky Mountaineer do not charge an additional fee for most sports equipment.

-There is no longer a direct train to Whistler.
-The Whistler train is now part of a 3-day rail package that we use in our Grand Rockies Circle Tour.
-We are happy to add a day trip, or multi-day trip to Whistler by motorcoach to any of our tours should you be interested.
-If you are looking for just a day, please let us know as there are a few companies who offer daily shuttles from Downtown Vancouver.
+There is no longer a direct train to Whistler from Vancouver.
+The train to Whistler is now part of the 3-day Rainforest to Gold Rush route aboard the Rocky Mountaineer.
+This route is featured on our Rockies Circle Train Adventurer tour, as well as one of our Golf Tours: Rockies Gold Rush Golf.
+We are happy to add a day trip or multi-day trip to Whistler by motorcoach to any of our tours, should you be interested.
+If you are looking for just a day, please let us know, as there are a few companies that offer daily shuttles from downtown Vancouver.

 There are no passenger trains that pass through Calgary.
 From mid-April to mid-October the Rocky Mountaineer train runs between Vancouver and Banff.
 A motorcoach transfer to Calgary can be added which can drop you off downtown or directly to the Calgary International Airport.

 Visas depend entirely on which country you are a citizen of.
-We recommend visiting the Government of Canada site to see what you may need: Visit Canada.
+We recommend visiting the Government of Canada website to see what you may need.

 It is not possible to ship a motorcycle on the train with you, however, there are options available to arrange for shipping separately so that your bike is waiting for you when you arrive at your destination.
 Please contact us for additional information or a referral to a company that can assist you.
 Estimated rates to ship a motorcycle across Canada are in the range of USD $1000.

-We’ve been in business since 1995 and have worked with many companies who have been booking with us for many years, we also have numerous reviews.
-You’ll find more about us here: About
+We have been in business since 1995 and have worked with many companies that have been booking with us for many years, and we also have numerous reviews.
+You can learn more about us on our About Us page.

 A deposit will be due at the time of booking in order to secure your trip with the remaining balance due 70 days prior to departure.

-Common questions we receive at the booking stage of confirming your holiday
+Common questions we receive at the booking stage of confirming your Canada Rail Vacation.

 As we are a Canadian company we charge for all of our tours in Canadian Dollars and your credit card company will convert the money following payment.
 Some credit card companies charge a conversion fee.
 Please contact your credit card company directly for more information.